 |Marc Hazel||Trustee||Jacqueline's Bakery, President|

-|Andrea Smith||Trustee||Bank of America, Global Head of Human Resources|
+|Andrea Smith||Trustee||Bank of America, Chief Administrative Officer|

-|Jim Williams||Trustee||Manheim, a division of Cox Automotive - VP Operations|
+|Jim Williams||Trustee||Manheim, a division of Cox Automotive, Vice President Operations|